-Chemical versus Physical
+Chemical Sunscreen vs. Physical Sunscreen

 In this series, we introduce key ingredients you should avoid in your skin and body care and great alternatives to replace them.
 Today we’ll talk about sunscreens.